SensehacK/dev-cheatsheet/process/code_readability.md

 ## Naming schemes

 Naming appropriately with variables is important.
-Try to avoid appending the type to the variable since the IDE can always show quick help or infer those types automatically with its tooltip option + click.
+Try to avoid appending the atype to the variable since the IDE can always show quick help or infer those types automatically with its tooltip option + click.

 Less is more.